flokoe/bash-hackers-wiki/docs/syntax/expansion/tilde.md

 This form expands to the home-directory of the current user (`~`) or the home directory of the given user (`~<NAME>`).

-If the given user doesn\'t exist (or if his home directory isn\'t determinable, for some reason), it doesn\'t expand to something else, it stays what it is.
+If the given user doesn't exist (or if his home directory isn't determinable, for some reason), it doesn't expand to something else, it stays what it is.
 The requested home directory is found by asking the operating system for the associated home directory for `<NAME>`.